Five million people visit Sagrada Familia in Barcelona every year.

 The majority of the visitors to Sagrada Familia seem to think that the Nativity facade is better than the Passion facade.

-In fact, the guides who take the tourists to both the towers say they have seen a better sense of satisfaction in tourists who go up Nativity facade.
+The guides who take the tourists to both the towers say they have seen a better sense of satisfaction in tourists who go up the Nativity facade.

-Here are our reasons for why we think Nativity facade is better.
+Here are our reasons for why we think the Nativity facade is better.

 1. Antoni Gaudi built the Nativity facade himself.
 It makes more sense to see the towers built by the real architect of Sagrada Familia.

 2. A bridge connects two towers of the Nativity facade.
 Once you take the elevator and go up the Nativity facade, you can walk on the bridge for incredible views.
-Passion facade has no such bridge.
+The Passion facade has no such bridge.

-3. Standing on this bridge of the Nativity facade, you can view diverse details of the towers from close.
+3. Standing on this bridge of the Nativity facade, you can view numerous details of the towers from close.

 4. On your way down the Nativity facade, you can get into the balconies to better view the details of the towers.

-5. From Nativity Tower, you see the city and the mountain range behind Barcelona, and from Passion Tower, you see the ocean.
+5. From Nativity Tower, you see the city and the mountain range behind Barcelona, and from Passion Tower, you view the ocean.
 It is better to get a bird’s eye view of Barcelona.

 6. The Nativity facade works better if you visit in the afternoon.
-After 12 pm, the sun is at your back, making it easy to snap excellent photos of your family, friends, and the Basilica in general.
+After 12 pm, the Sun is at your back, making it easy to snap excellent photos of your family, friends, and the Basilica.

 Here are a few things you must know before booking Sagrada Familia tower tickets –

 1. When you buy the Tower tickets online, you don’t pay what is known as ‘Ticketing window surcharge’ – the cost of maintaining a ticketing window at the venue.
 Thus, online tickets are cheaper.

 2. All the online tickets help you skip the notoriously long lines at Sagrada Familia ticket counters.

 3. You don’t need to take printouts of these tickets.
 On the day of your visit, show your ticket in your email and walk in at the entrance.